 He looks up at me with innocent eyes, “Scared ya, pussy.”

 All I have to do is roll in his directions.
 My hard dick will be up against his ass.
 Now I really am hard.
-I can’t take advantage of someone who’s asleep, no matter how much he may be willing.
+I cannot take advantage of someone who is asleep, no matter how much he may be willing.
 I get out of bed and sit in the window again.
 I tell myself I can beat-off to the thunderstorm, one stroke for every flash of lightning.
 But the storm is moving off.
-Soon it is five strokes to every flash and I rub my balls between flashes.
+Soon it is five strokes to every flash, and I rub my balls between flashes.
 The head of my dick gets so hard it turns in toward my belly, while the storm begins to come back.
 I can see another storm coming in from the east.
 Soon the two storms merge, with lightening flashing all over.
 I stand up, furiously beating my dick, lit up by the flashes and pre-cum dripping from the enlarged slit of my dick.
 Leaning against the windowsill, I thrust my hips forward as the first spurt of jism flies out the window.
 I spurt about six times, then collapse on the window.
 Better than watering the flowerbed at Helen’s.
-I wonder if it’s good fertilizer.
+I wonder if it is good fertilizer.
 As I slide back into bed, Pete snuggles up against me.
 My dick is soft, and I feel more comfortable.
 I put an arm around him and soon go to sleep.